Rhythmic gymnastics: Scoring system and competition format

 In rhythmic gymnastics, competitive exercises are evaluated by the scoring system defined in the FIG Code of Points.
-After each Olympic games, the code is modified.
+After each Olympic season, the code is modified.

 Competition format

 Generally, rhythmic gymnastic meets are generally divided into qualifying rounds and event finals.
 At some competitions, there is also an all-around final for individuals.
 The Olympics has qualifying rounds and all-around finals for both individuals and groups, but there are no event finals.

-In the qualifying round, individual gymnasts compete up to four routines, one for each apparatus; at some competitions, gymnasts may elect to compete only three routines and still qualify for the individual all-around final.
+In the qualifying round, individual gymnasts compete up to four routines, one for each apparatus; at some competitions, gymnasts may compete only three routines and still qualify for the individual all-around final.
 Group gymnasts compete two routines, one in which there are five of the same apparatus (such as five balls) and one in which there are two of one apparatus and three of another (such as two hoops and three ribbons).
 These apparatuses are determined by the FIG for each season.
 In the all-around, individual gymnasts alternate between competing hoop and ball and then clubs and ribbon, while the groups all perform either their single-apparatus or mixed-apparatus routines during the same competition group.

 The qualifying round determines who advances to the event final for each apparatus for individuals and for either apparatus combination for groups.
 There is a maximum of two qualifiers per country for each individual event final.
 For groups, their total score in the qualifying round determines their all-around placement.
-This is also the case for individuals at some competitions, while at others, there is a separate all-around final round where the top qualifying gymnasts (maximum two per country) compete four routines.
+This is the case for individuals at some competitions, while at others, there is a separate all-around final round where the top qualifying gymnasts (maximum two per country) compete four routines.
 The all-around score is the sum of the scores of all routines performed in that round of competition.

-At some competitions, there is also a team ranking for federations with at least two individuals and a group entered.
+At some competitions, there is a team ranking for federations with at least two individuals and a group entered.
 The team score is the sum of the eight qualifying round scores (two per apparatus) earned by the individual gymnasts and the qualifying round all-around score earned by the group.